nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/webengine-jax-rs.md

 This is where **WebEngine** is helping by providing Web Views for your JAX-RS resources.

-I will first explain how you can do templating (using Freemarker) for a regular JAX-RS resource.
+I will first explain how you can do templating (using FreeMarker) for a regular JAX-RS resource.
 Then I will enter deeper into the WebEngine templating model.

 ## JAX-RS Resource Templating

-To create a Freemarker template for your JAX-RS resource you need to put the template file (a Freemarker template like `index.ftl`) in your bundle so the template could be located using the Java class loader at runtime.
+To create a FreeMarker template for your JAX-RS resource you need to put the template file (a FreeMarker template like `index.ftl`) in your bundle so the template could be located using the Java class loader at runtime.

 ### Example